oneeve8/kobble-data/content/Tutorial2.md

 If you’ve watched some of our introductory videos, by now, you probably have lots of ideas about how you want to use Kobble.

-You might just want to keep all your internet bookmarks organised.
+You might just want to do something as simple askeep all your internet bookmarks organised.

 Or you may want to keep track of work related information.

 If you are a student, you may want to keep track of your study notes, or even create a presentation that you could use as flash cards for memorising.

 If you are a teacher, you could create a whole study unit on a particular topic with information that you want your students to read and learn.
-You
+You could put your lecture notes on a slide presentation.